Chemical bonding in large systems using projected population analysis from real-space density functional theory calculations: Introduction

+We propose two methodologies for computing overlap and Hamilton populations -via- projected population analysis -- (a) projected orbital population analysis (\pfop), relying on orthogonally projecting the self-consistently converged FE discretized Kohn-Sham DFT eigenfunctions onto a subspace spanned by a minimal atomic-orbital basis set and is similar in spirit to \Lob~\cite{LOBSTER}, and (b) projected Hamiltonian population analysis (\pfhp), relying on orthogonally projecting the self-consistent FE discretized Hamiltonian onto the atomic-orbital subspace, a method motivated from the fact that many of the reduced scaling electronic structure codes targeted towards large-scale DFT calculations tend to avoid explicit computation of DFT eigenvectors with no explicit access to these eigenvectors for projection.

-We propose two methodologies for projected population analysis in this work -- (a) projected finite-element orbital population analysis (\pfop) similar in spirit to \Lob\cite{LOBSTER}, and (b) projected finite-element Hamiltonian population analysis (\pfhp).
-The computational framework developed to implement these methods hinges on the following key steps: (i) perform Kohn-Sham DFT ground-state calculation in \DFTFE~to compute the finite-element discretized eigenfunctions spanning the Kohn-Sham occupied eigenspace, (ii) construct the subspace spanned by the localized atom-centered orbitals $\mathbb{V}_{\phi}^{N_{orb}}$ (available as numerical data or analytical expressions) -via- interpolating these orbitals on the underlying finite-element grid, (iii) orthogonally project the occupied Kohn-Sham eigenfunctions onto $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfop, while orthogonally project the self-consistent Kohn-Sham FE discretized Hamiltonian onto $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfhp, (iv) compute the atom-centered orbital overlap matrix using the Gauss-Lobatto-Legendre quadrature rule, (v) compute the coefficient matrices corresponding to the representation of projected Kohn-Sham wavefunctions in the atom-centered orbital basis $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfop, while diagonalizing the projected Hamiltonian to obtain the eigenvector matrix in the subspace $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfhp,~(vi) using these coefficient matrices, evaluate the projected finite-element orbital overlap and Hamilton population in the case of \pfop, and evaluate the projected finite-element Hamiltonian overlap and Hamilton population in the case of \pfhp.
+The computational framework developed to implement the above methods hinges on the following key steps: (i) perform Kohn-Sham DFT ground-state calculation in \DFTFE~to compute the finite-element discretized eigenfunctions spanning the Kohn-Sham occupied eigenspace, (ii) construct the subspace spanned by the localized atom-centered orbitals $\mathbb{V}_{\phi}^{N_{orb}}$ (available as numerical data or analytical expressions) -via- interpolating these orbitals on the underlying finite-element grid, (iii) orthogonally project the occupied Kohn-Sham eigenfunctions onto $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfop, while orthogonally projecting the self-consistent Kohn-Sham FE discretized Hamiltonian onto $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfhp, (iv) compute the atom-centered orbital overlap matrix using the Gauss-Lobatto-Legendre quadrature rule, (v) compute the coefficient matrices corresponding to the representation of projected Kohn-Sham wavefunctions in the atom-centered orbital basis $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfop, while diagonalizing the projected Hamiltonian to obtain the eigenvector matrix in the subspace $\mathbb{V}_{\phi}^{N_{orb}}$ in the case of \pfhp,~(vi) using these coefficient matrices, evaluate the projected orbital overlap and Hamilton population in the case of \pfop, and evaluate the projected Hamiltonian overlap and Hamilton population in the case of \pfhp.